Roaa94/widgetbook_challenge/README.md

 - You are allowed to use any package available on [pub.dev](https://pub.dev).
 - You are allowed to create additional `Widget`s and classes.
 - We do not expect a fancy design.
 For UI components, you can use Material or Cupertino widgets.
-- Please do not fix any errors in the `WidgetbookApi` class.
+- Please do not modify the `WidgetbookApi` class.
 - Make sure to submit a solution from which you'd say that it is embracing standard software development patterns and practices.

 ## Questions?